ebrahimbeiati/inventory-management/server/EC2_SEEDING_FIX.md

 # Fixing the Database Seeding Issue on EC2

-This document explains how to fix the "Argument `password` is missing" error when running the seed script on EC2.
+This document explains how to fix the seeding issues when running the seed script on EC2.

-## The Problem
+## Problem 1: Missing Password Field

-The error occurs because the seed script is trying to create user records without the required `password` field.
+The error `Argument 'password' is missing` occurs because the seed script is trying to create user records without the required `password` field.
 The `Users` table in the Prisma schema requires a `password` field, but this field is missing from the users.json seed data.

+## Problem 2: Foreign Key Constraints

+The error `Foreign key constraint violated on the constraint: Sales_productId_fkey` occurs because the seed script is trying to delete tables in an order that violates foreign key constraints.
+Tables with foreign key references should be deleted before the tables they reference.

 ## Automated Fix in CI/CD

 The GitHub Actions workflow has been updated to:
 1. Install bcrypt during deployment
 2. Run the prisma generate command
-3. Run the database seed script
+3. Run the database seed script with better error handling
+4. Continue the deployment even if the seed script encounters non-critical errors

 ## Manual Fix for EC2

-If you need to fix this issue manually on an existing EC2 instance, follow these steps:
+If you need to fix these issues manually on an existing EC2 instance, follow these steps:

 1. SSH into your EC2 instance:
    ```bash